Crompton House Church of England Academy: History

 Crompton House, much like Crompton Hall, was originally a primary dwelling of the Crompton family, who since the Norman Conquest had a majority land ownership of Shaw and Crompton.
 Crompton House was donated in 1926 by Mary Crompton and her cousin, Anne Ormerod, on the understanding it would become a school with a strong Christian ethos.
 The then Dean of Manchester, Dr. Hewlett Johnson, declared open the new Higher Grade Church School to be known as Crompton House School on 29 September and the first 25 pupils were admitted on 1 October.
 It is now a co-educational, voluntary aided secondary school catering for about 1400 pupils with a sixth-form.

 Over the years additions have been made to the original buildings.
 These include a separate Year 11 block, a craft building, science laboratories new sixth-form accommodation.
 A new block of classrooms and science laboratories was opened in 1994.
 More recently, a block of ten new classrooms has been opened.
 A drama studio has also been built.

 Whilst this is a Church of England school, when available the school will also offer places to children from other Christian denominations.
 The school is also a Post-Graduate Teacher Training Centre, and since September 1998 has Beacon status.
 Crompton House was awarded Specialist School Status in 2005 as an Arts College (Music, Art and Drama).

 In 2011, more than 2/3 of teaching staff took part in strike action.

 In 2018, plans to expand the school were met with significant resistance from parents of students and local residents.
 Despite this, the plans were approved.
 Building work took place during school time, with power tools and machinery used during teaching time, creating noise pollution.
 School kitchens were also not operational, leaving students without warm food during the winter.
 Some students were unable to attend at the start of term in 2019 due to lack of teaching space.

+In recent times, Crompton House self academised and the current headteacher made himself CEO of the new trust.
+Since then, the Crompton House Trust has recruited several local primary schools, top slicing the schools’ budgets to afford high executive pay for the CEO, in return for school places at Crompton House for the primary school pupils.